 Engaging Parents and Carers with Children's Use of Apps - Template Letters for Schools and Settings

-The Education Safeguarding Adviser (Online Protection) and e-Safety Development Officer within the Education Safeguarding team regularly receive queries from schools and settings regarding new and popular apps, and enquiring if template letters are available to warn parents and carers about apps, games and websites that are considered to be 'dangerous'.
+The Education Safeguarding Advisor (Online Protection) and Online Safety Development Officer within the Education Safeguarding Service regularly receive queries from schools and settings regarding new and popular apps, and enquiring if template letters are available to warn parents and carers about apps, games and websites that are considered to be 'dangerous'.

 As highlighted within our recent "Online Safety Alerts - Think before you scare" blog post; whilst schools and settings wishing to warn their community is usually well intended, this approach often has the opposite effect.
 In many cases it can generate unnecessary fear with parents and carers, and can increase children's curiosity about apps etc. that they had not previously heard about.

 New apps, games and websites appear online on a daily basis and it would be unrealistic to ask professionals or indeed parents and carers to be aware of and understand all of them.
 The sites and services that children and young people like to use will change regularly.
 If schools and settings raise concerns every time a new app or service appears, then they may find themselves sending daily communications to parents and carers!
 It is essential to acknowledge that whilst the apps, games and websites that children and young people use will change frequently, the messages and support that they need to keep themselves safe online will remain the same.

 We suggest that schools and settings considering raising awareness with parents and carers regularly about how they can be involved with their children's online lives.
 The recent NSPCC #ShareAware campaign is one of many excellent tools that schools and settings could use to help parents and carers.
 To support schools and settings, we have created two template letters that may help encourage parents and carers to consider safe and appropriate use of new apps and websites.
 Schools and settings may find these letters useful to share with parents, as both proactive and preventative measures, ans well as following a specific concern.